VentyCZ/airqualitysensor_webinterface/README.md

+> [!CAUTION]
+> Currently setting up the project structure from the original repo which only contained a ZIP file.

 ### Template for airquality sensor

 To setup your Air Quality Sensor, you need to have a file structure in your sd card that follows the following structure: